jchacker5/MapReduce_WordCount/readme.md

 Make sure that the input file is located in the directory specified in the input_file_path variable in the config.py file, and that the IP addresses of the machines running the map and reduce managers are listed in the machine_ips variable in the same file.

 Credits
-This implementation was created by Josph Defendre.
+This implementation was created by Joseph Defendre.
 Feel free to use it, modify it, or distribute it under the terms of the MIT License.